Prevent and stop a toddler power struggle from even happening when you try these 5 tips to turn things around (many parents miss these!).

 The result?
 Constant testing, asserting themselves, or outright refusing what we ask them to do.

 For instance, my son was pounding on the table loudly before I finally asked him to stop.
-But rather than stop right away like I had hoped he would, he kept pounding, but slightly quieter.
+Rather than stop right away like I hoped he would, he kept pounding, but slightly quieter.

-One of the best ways to work with your toddler’s development is to give her a choice, especially about things she typically fights you about.
-Rather than telling her to put on a jacket, ask her to choose between the red or the green jackets.
+One of the best ways to work with your toddler’s development is to give him a choice, especially about things he typically fights you about.
+Rather than telling him to put on a jacket, ask him to choose between the red or the green ones.
+When offering choices…

 - Only offer two choices.
-Anything more than that will only overwhelm her, potentially making her stall or not choose anything at all.
+Anything more than that will only overwhelm him, making him stall or not choose anything at all.

 - Stick to parent-approved choices.
-You have to be okay with either choice she picks, committing to following through with whatever she decides.
+You have to be okay with either choice he picks, committing to following through with whatever he decides.

 - Don’t offer choices for everything.
 Be intentional when offering choices, and do so only when needed or appropriate.
-Otherwise, she’ll feel like she has a choice when she may not have one, or when it doesn’t make sense to have one.
+Otherwise, he’ll feel like he has a choice when he may not have one, or when it doesn’t make sense to have one.

 3. “Factor in” the power struggles